phapalova/fvdb-reality-capture/docs/api/frgs/show_data.rst

     The dataset folder should either contain a colmap dataset, a set of e57 files, a simple_directory dataset:

-    COLMAP Data format: A folder should containining:
+    COLMAP Data format: A folder should containing:
         - cameras.txt
         - images.txt
         - points3D.txt
         - A folder named "images" containing the image files.
         - An optional "masks" folder with the same layout as images containing masks of which pixels are valid.

     E57 format: A folder containing one or more .e57 files.

     Simple Directory format: A folder containing:
         - images/ A directory of images (jpg, png, etc).
         - An optional "masks/" folder with the same layout as images containing masks of which pixels are valid.
         - A cameras.json file containing camera intrinsics and extrinsics for each image.
 It should be a list of objects with the following format:
                 "camera_name": "camera_0000",
                 "width": 2048,
                 "height": 2048,